brandonmcconnell/diff.email/FUTURE.md

 ## Observability vision

 diff.email should feel like an APM tool for email screenshots.
 Each run emits structured logs, distributed traces, and high-cardinality metrics that flow into a unified Grafana + Tempo + Loki stack.
-Operators see real-time RED/USE dashboards (request rate, error rate, latency p50/p95) broken down by client engine and dark-mode flag, while power users can drill into per-project histograms (“Gmail Web p95 = 2.8 s this hour”) and click straight through to the raw Playwright trace or console log of any failed screenshot.
+Operators see real-time RED/USE dashboards (request rate, error rate, latency p50/p95) broken down by client engine and dark-mode flag, while power users can drill into per-project histograms ("Gmail Web p95 = 2.8 s this hour") and click straight through to the raw Playwright trace or console log of any failed screenshot.
 Alert rules fire to Slack & PagerDuty on SLO breaches, and every metric label is correlated back to the exact Version / Run / Screenshot row, making root-cause analysis a two-click journey from chart to code diff.

 ## CSS-support linter